pachyderm/docs-content/latest/set-up/connectors/mockidp.md

 ## Before You Start

-- You must have [Enterprise enabled](/latest/set-up/enterprise/activate-via-helm/) on your cluster.
+- You must have [Enterprise](/latest/set-up/enterprise/activate-via-helm/) enabled on your cluster

 ## How to Activate MockIDP